Small changes can yield big results, and the fastest way to achieve them is through A/B testing.

 Here are the fundamental steps to set up an A/B test:

-Before starting, ask yourself: What do you want to achieve with this test?
+Before starting, ask yourself: What do you want to achieve ?
 It could be:

 - Increasing click-through rates (CTR);